mancio5/perma-notes/pages/jadam/jadam-microorganisms.md

 Because different microorganisms feed on different substance, if you need a specific type you just need to throw in the leaf mold the type of feed they prefer.
 Microorganism that like that feed will multiply and take the dominance.

+## Microorganisms cannot travel without the help of water
+Their body is made up to 95% of water.
+They cannot move around inside dry soil.
+If you want microorganisms to reach your roots, water must reach it too.